 - Engage with your customers with in-app messaging

 - Segment your customer base

 Imagine buying a new, high-end cell phone.
 You’ve blitzed through the introductory tour but something’s not clicking.
 You might’ve set it up just fine, but after the first day or so your usage is pretty minimal.
-Sure, you’re using it to take the odd photo, chat to your family over WhatsApp, or send your buddies cash over Venmo, but let’s face it, you’re just not getting the most out of it.
+Sure, you’re using it to take the odd photo, speak with your family, or send your buddies cash over Venmo, but you’re just not getting the most out of it.

-There could be a tonne of cool features completely unknown to you.
+There could be a ton of cool features completely unknown to you.
 The reason being?
 You aren’t aware of them because you haven’t been shown the best ways to use the phone.

 The scenario we described above crops up all the time in the world of SaaS.
-In fact, you could make the argument that the stakes are even higher with a subscription-model business.
+In fact, the stakes are even higher with a subscription-model business.
 With a subscription, the customer is able to cancel at any point, putting them firmly in the driver’s seat.
 If your customer isn’t adequately using your product and/or service, then you open them up to leaving your customer base and defeating any chance of upsells or renewals.

 This power shift is articulated perfectly by Jason Noble, VP of Global Customer Success at Vinli, Inc.:

 “Over the last decade or so we’ve seen a real big shift back to the ‘age of the customer’.
 We’re really seeing the power go back into the hands of customers.
 Customers are no longer tied to us with long-term contracts or heavy upfront investments.